DiRAC-Training/FM005-Code-scaling/_episodes/00-introduction-to-job-scheduling.md

 The following illustration compares these tasks of a job scheduler to a waiter in a restaurant.
-If you can relate to an instance where you had to wait for a while in a queue to get in to a popular restaurant, then you may now understand why sometimes your job does not start instantly as on your laptop.
+If you can relate to an instance where you had to wait for a while in a queue to get into a popular restaurant, then you may now understand why sometimes your job does not start instantly as on your laptop.

 ![Compare a job scheduler to a waiter in a restaurant]({{ site.url }}{{ site.baseurl }}/fig/restaurant_queue_manager.svg){: width="650px"}